-FUNdraising Good Times: Invest your time for fundraising returns
+FUNdraising Good Times: The First 72: Don't kill your fundraising

 Mel and Pearl Shaw